rossedman/endoflife-mcp-server/README.md

 # endoflife-mcp-server

 A server for the end-of-life MCP tool.
+Allows users to query software end-of-life information, including release dates, support timelines, and latest versions.

 ## Examples

+Check out the examples below to see how to use the end-of-life MCP tool effectively.

 <details>
     <summary>Get Newest 5 Versions Of Kubernetes</summary>